DOI-USGS/ds-pipelines-targets-2-course/responses/41-final-tips.md

   )
 )
 ```
 Or maybe you wrote your own custom Python function and you want to use it in your `targets` pipeline.
 Great!
-Just import your function(s) and use in the pipeline:
+Just import your function(s) and use them in your pipeline:
 ```
 # import custom Python functions
 prep_data_py = reticulate::import_from_path(module = 'prep_data', path = '2_model_prep/src/')